lmc2179/lmc2179.github.io/drafts/decisions.md

 For example:
 * Irrelevant content
-* Criminal sentencing
 * Fraudulent user ban
 * Systems that diagnose disease

+In all of these cases, there are two classes: a class that we have targeted for action (irrelevant posts, fraudulent users, people with treatable illnesses).
+It's common practice to train a model

 1. Observe the newest instance we want to make a decision about.
-2. Use our model to predict whether or not this instance belongs to the class we have targeted for action.
+2. Use our model to predict the probability that this instance belongs to the class we have targeted for action.
 3. If it's likely that the instance

 The default